Be attorneys and judges, not software technicians.

 02AI

 A layer over the whole record.
-Every output is a proposal a reviewer accepts, edits, or rejects — and every one is an auditable record.
+Every output is a suggestion a reviewer accepts, edits, or rejects.
+Each one stays as an auditable record.

 1. Consolidate the issues.